Rand Stats

 Consider copying the RakuChatbook kernel specifications in the directory "~/Library/Jupyter/kernels/raku".
 That way IDEs like Visual Studio Code would find the "RakuChatbook" kernel "quicker" or "more directly."

-LLM API keys
+LLM and DeepL API keys

-The default API keys for the chat cells, LLM functions, and chat objects are taken from the Operating System (OS) environmental variables OPENAI_API_KEY and PALM_API_KEY.
 The api keys can also be specified using LLM evaluator and configuration options and objects; see [AA3, AAp2, AAv4].

 Using LLMs in chatbooks